Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 - The [custom PCB](/PCB_RP2040_Zero_remote), any thickness, any finish, any color.
 Order at [JLCPCB](https://jlcpcb.com/);
 - A [regular 5 mm LEDs](https://www.aliexpress.com/item/32848810276.html) and a [through hole resistor](https://www.aliexpress.com/item/32866216363.html) of about 100 Ohms (low value = high brighness).
 - A through hole low voltage Shottky diode like BYV1040 (tested), a 1N5817 or a BAT41.
 Any equivalent will do the kob too.
-- eight [6x6 push button](https://www.aliexpress.com/item/1005003938244847.html)  whatever height, that can be harvested on any dead electronic suff so it is common.
+- 8 [6x6 push button](https://www.aliexpress.com/item/1005003938244847.html)  whatever height, that can be harvested on any dead electronic suff so it is common.

 It is advised to trim the pins as short as possible on the back side in order to get a clean finish.